 All of these banks — some of which were also CD category finalists in 2016 — offer accounts with top CD interest rates that are higher than the national average.
 The national average CD account rate on 12-month CDs is just 0.22% APY; on 60-month CDs, the average is 0.78% APY, as of Dec.
 5, 2016.
-And although bank interest rates can change throughout the year — you should check current rates periodically — you can use this list as your guide to get great savings rates and CD account options.
+Bank interest rates can change throughout the year, but you can use this list as your guide to get great savings rates and CD account options.

 Learn: How CD Laddering Works

 By looking at the range of products and services the best banks in the U.S. offer, you can assess whether you’re getting what you need from your bank.
 You might even find that it’s time to try new banking options.